un33k/django-geoaware/README.md

     python manage.py test geoaware # ToDo

-    Note: if you are running on localhost in DEBUG mode, then you can you can add to your settings.py `GEOAWARE_DEBUG_DOMAIN_OR_IP = 'google.com'` OR `GEOAWARE_DEBUG_DOMAIN_OR_IP = 'some valid public ip'`.
+    Note: if you are running on localhost in DEBUG mode, then you can add to your settings.py `GEOAWARE_DEBUG_DOMAIN_OR_IP = 'google.com'` OR `GEOAWARE_DEBUG_DOMAIN_OR_IP = 'some valid public ip'`.
           This is for testing purposes ONLY.